 Growing body of literature about team-based care.
 Learn the specifics of how this is effectively dealing with burnout and improving patient care.
 Especially anything by Christine Sinsky, MD, or Tom Bodenheimer, MD, two national leaders in this transformation.

 The Book Thief, by Markus Zusak.
-It's so important to stay well rounded.
+It's important to stay well-rounded.
 Don't just read medical books.
 This book is a gripping and moving story of resilience in the face of unimaginable hardship.